dbt-labs/docs.getdbt.com/website/blog/2024-05-17-synapse-best-practices.md

 In addition, a service principal is required for dbt Cloud to directly interact with both the warehouse and your Git service provider (e.g. GitHub or Azure DevOps).

 Only the Service Principal in charge of deployment has the above permissions in production.
-End users have only `SELECT` access to this environment
+End users have only `SELECT` access to this environment.

 ## Model Considerations